 The Leadership in Environmental Stewardship E-badge at Central Community College promotes student learning in environmental stewardship in a way that can be shared with potential employers.
 The E-badge opportunities at CCC are for all fields of study and for all learners, and are earned by demonstrating proficiencies in both knowledge and applied skills.
 The combination of E-badge proficiencies create opportunities for learners to become sustainability change-agents, and can give E-badge earners a competitive edge in their field of study.
 Earned E-badges appear on student co-curricular transcripts.

-First-year students weigh waste at University of Vermont, both to teach their peers about what can be composted, and to learn what messages get results.
+about what can be composted, and to learn what messages get results.
 Photo credit: Brian Perkins